 Commissioner Pai also has served in all three branches of the federal government.
 After moving to Washington, DC in 1998, his first post was with the United States Department of Justice's Antitrust Division as an Honors Program trial attorney on the Telecommunications Task Force.
 There, he worked on proposed mergers and acquisitions and on novel requests for regulatory relief following the enactment of the Telecommunications Act of 1996.
 He later returned to the Department of Justice to serve as Senior Counsel in the Office of Legal Policy.
 Pai has worked on Capitol Hill as well, first as Deputy Chief Counsel to the United States Senate Judiciary Committee's Subcommittee on Administrative Oversight and the Courts, and later as Chief Counsel to the Senate Judiciary Committee's Subcommittee on the Constitution, Civil Rights, and Property Rights.
 Immediately following law school, he clerked for the Honorable Martin L.C.
 Feldman of the United States District Court for the Eastern District of Louisiana.

 Commissioner Pai received a B.A. with honors from Harvard University in 1994 and a J.D. from the University of Chicago in 1997, where he was an editor of the University of Chicago Law Review and won the Thomas J. Mulroy Prize.
 In 2010, Pai was one of 55 individuals nationwide chosen for the 2011 Marshall Memorial Fellowship, a leadership development initiative of the German Marshall Fund of the United States.

 The son of immigrants from India, Commissioner Pai grew up in Parsons, Kansas.
-He now lives in Arlington, Virginia, with his wife, Janine, and son, Alexander.
+He now lives in Arlington, Virginia, with his wife, Janine, son, Alexander and daughter, Annabelle.